hannobraun/playground/2025-08-02_language-design/README.md

 There's just one number type, and which one that is, is implementation-defined.
 I guess that means relying on anything but positive numbers between 0 and 127 is undefined behavior then.

-### Assignment
+### Bindings

-I don't know about you, but I have a hard time dealing with _just_ a stack.
-It's a skill issue.
-Others can do it.
-But implementing assignment is easier than spending a decade or five achieving enlightenment.
+I have a hard time dealing with just a stack.
+It's a skill issue, I know.
+But this is my language.
+And I'd rather implement bindings than spend a decade or five achieving enlightenment.

 ```
 1 2 => a b .
 ```

-This is the assignment operator (`=>`).
+This is the binding operator (`=>`).
 After it, you put a whitespace-delimined list of identifiers.
 You close that list with a period (`.`).

-The assignment operator consumes as many values from the stack, as there are identifiers in the list.
-It assigns names to those values, so they might be accessed later using those names.
+The binding operator consumes as many values from the stack, as there are identifiers in the list.
+It _binds_ names to those values, creating _bindings_.
+Those bindings may be accessed later by _calling_ those names.

 Here's an example of doing just that.